lpeters84/Blood-Biometrics/README.md

 Spirometry, Pulse Oximetry, and Blood Pressure Analysis

 # Data Description
-Flow_rate_data.m : Flow rate data (L) between the lungs and the atmosphere collected with a spirometer.
+Flow_rate_data.mat : Flow rate data (L) between the lungs and the atmosphere collected with a spirometer.

 Breathing_data.csv : Heart rate, photoplethsmography (PPG), and saturation of peripheral oxygen (spO2) collected with a pulse oximeter connected to BioRadio.
 Data is collected while the subject is in a relaxed state breathing normally for ~ 20 seconds, then holding their breath for ~ 20 seconds.